 Productivity goes up when output increases at a faster rate than inputs or when a company can generate the same output with lower inputs.
 Here’s an example that shows how this works, exploring the effect of different inputs.

 Suppose you own an apple orchard, and you’re looking at ways to increase the productivity of your annual apple-picking operation.
 Currently, your company’s 50 workers can pick a total of 10,000 large apples per hour by hand, on average.
 Your hourly labor productivity is therefore 10,000 apples/50 people = 200 apples per hour per picker.
-Not bad, but you see four options to do better, beyond just pushing people to work harder:
+Not bad, but there are four options to do better, beyond just pushing people to work harder:

-1. Technological improvements: You can add inputs in the form of technological improvements that expand output by more than their cost.
+- Technological improvements: You can add inputs in the form of technological improvements that expand output by more than their cost.
 If you provide each apple-picker with Acme’s Super Duper Apple-Picking Machine, labor productivity jumps twofold: They can each pick 400 apples per hour.

-2. Technical efficiency: Companies can improve technical efficiency by using their existing technology or skills more efficiently.
+- Technical efficiency: Companies can improve technical efficiency by using their existing technology or skills more efficiently.
 Perhaps your workers can do better than 200 apples per hour if they become more skilled at picking apples by hand.

-3. Organizational improvements: You may be able to improve hourly output by reorganizing apple-picking teams so they more efficiently cover the entire orchard.
+- Organizational improvements: You may be able to improve hourly output by reorganizing apple-picking teams so they more efficiently cover the entire orchard.

 Why Is Productivity Important?